Feyerabend/vm/ps/POSTSCRIPT.md

 and small businesses to produce professional-quality printed materials without needing expensive typesetting equipment.

+The LaserWriter was expensive, almost $20,000 USD today.
+But the investment could be balanced against much more expensive hire of labour, professional equipment and the cost of time for a final product.
+The lower the cost of the printer, the more attractive the alternative was.[^sidenote]

 One more element was required for the DTP revolution to take off:
 *PageMaker*.[^pagemaker] PageMaker, developed by Aldus Corporation[^aldus] and released in 1985, was one of the